bestofjs/bestofjs/README.md

 ## Concept

-bestof.js.org is a place to check the latest tendancies about open source projects related to the JavaScript world.
+[bestof.js.org](http://bestof.js.org/) is an application to check the latest trends about open source projects related to the JavaScript world.
 This is a place where font-end engineers and node.js developers can find the best components to build amazing web applications:

 * Frameworks